 Third, our resurrection with Jesus in our “spiritual” bodies enables full communion with God in the eschaton.
 Since God has raised Christ with a “spiritual body,” we yearn for our spiritual bodies when we will experience the fullness of God’s Spirit in the new heaven and new earth.
 Indeed, the indwelling Spirit is our promise that we will be raised, and the power of the Spirit that now works in us to transform us into divine glory will transform our broken bodies into the glorious body of Jesus Christ (Romans 8:11; Philippians 3:21).
 Our present mortal, weak, and fallen bodies will be transformed into immortal, powerful, and glorious bodies.
 We will have “spiritual bodies,” that is, bodies energized and empowered by the full transforming presence of the Spirit of God (1 Corinthians 15:42-44).

-The resurrection is God’s pledge to restore the world to its original goodness.
+The resurrection is God’s pledge to perfect the world in new creation.
 God acted decisively to reverse the effects of Good Friday.
 The resurrection is God’s pledge of eschatological reversal in a new heaven and a new earth.
 The resurrection is new creation.

 In Jesus Christ, God was incarnated among us to unite God with materiality, mediated the redemptive presence of the kingdom of God through ministry, suffered with us and for us, and was raised for us.
 Atonement is God’s work.
 The gospel is what God has done in Jesus Christ.
 We do not “do” the gospel.
 The gospel is God’s work of atonement whereby God reconciles us through faith.
 God is the actor and we are the receiver.
 God accomplishes redemption and we are saved by grace through faith (Ephesians 2:8).